 Small batch production!
 While already a great production method for reducing waste, small batch production can often be an indicator that a brand has sourced remnant material that exists in limited quantities.

 A brand uses its own waste.
 Though it isn’t exactly the type of deadstock fabric we’re talking about here, there are a number of sustainable brands that use their own leftover fabric scraps to create zero-waste products like scrunchies, purses, and bandanas.
-A favorite example of ours is the Miakoda Zero Waste Headband.
+A favorite example of ours is the Blanca Tote.

 Make sure deadstock fabric use is not a brand’s only claim of sustainability.
 Deadstock or remnant fabric is one of many tools available to brands that want to work towards a sustainable future, but always ask “what else are they doing to make an impact?”
 Take a look at a brand’s production facilities, employee policies, and sustainability initiatives.
 Tonle is a great example of a brand that not only sources deadstock fabrics but also uses every inch of it!
 On top of this, they create their timeless yet striking pieces in small batches with a production team that uses solar energy, earns fair wages, and receives health benefits and professional skill-building training.
-A wearwell team favorite from Tonle is the Rhea Rib Crop Top!
+Wearwell team favorites from Tonle are the Sovanna Top and the Marah Maxi Wrap Dress!

 While fast fashion overproduction is the larger root problem contributing to excess fabric and waste, utilizing deadstock fabric is one of many powerful solutions needed on the path to creating a more sustainable fashion industry.
 Check out what we’ve got in store for your next favorite find, sustainably-made with deadstock.